Abstract view of technology meeting design with concentric light patterns

 8. What wavelength do NFC signals have?

-9. Is NFC considered a technology with low frequency?
+9. Is NFC a low-frequency technology?

 11. Can NFC and RFID be used interchangeably?